Error Handling

 If an error actually is thrown, you’ll get a runtime error.

-For example, the following code uses a loadImage(atPath:)
+For example, the following code uses a loadImage(atPath:) function,

 which loads the image resource at a given path